wandb/openui/README.md

 This should open another service on port 5173, that's the service you'll want to visit.
 All changes to both the frontend and backend will automatically be reloaded and reflected in your browser.

+### Ollama

+The codespace should have ollama running and automatically downloads the `llava` model.
+You can select this model from the settings gear icon in the upper left corner of the application.
+Any models you pull i.e. `ollama pull llama` will show up in the settings modal.

 ### Resources

 See the readmes in the [frontend](./frontend/README.md) and [backend](./backend/README.md) directories.